markuskimius/csvmagic/test/README.md

 # Test Files

-The files in this directory contains sample comma-separated value (csv) files against which to test [csvutils] scripts.
+The files in this directory contains sample comma-separated value (csv) files against which to test [csvmagic] scripts.

 ## Credits